CloudLabsAI-Azure/Know-Before-You-Go/Labs/AI IN A DAY.md

 ### Important!!

-Whenever attendee is asked to provide values for **Resource group**, **Machine learning Workspace** and **Subscription Id**, make sure you proivde the correct values, you can find the values from the Environment Details page.
+Whenever attendee is asked to provide values for **Resource group**, **Machine learning Workspace** name and **Subscription Id**, make sure you proivde the correct values, you can find the values from the Environment Details page.
 Not providing the correct values will lead to **Deployment issues** while deploying new resources.

 ## FAQ’s